Jonah 1- Go Preach!

 He appears to have a death wish.
 However he can’t just jump overboard because that would be murder (of himself) and he would go to hell.
 If he talks the sailors into murdering him by throwing him overboard, he can still go to heaven.
 This is rather silly since he is already in rebellion to God, heading him straight to hell no matter how he dies.

-13 Nevertheless the men rowed hard to bring it to the land; but they could not: for the sea wrought, and was tempestuous against them.
+13 Nevertheless the men rowed hard to bring the boat to land; but they couldn't because the storm was so bad.

-15 So they took up Jonah, and cast him forth into the sea: and the sea ceased from her raging.
+15 So they picked up Jonah, and threw him into the sea: and the sea quit raging.

-16 Then the men feared the LORD exceedingly, and offered a sacrifice unto the LORD, and made vows.
+16 Then the men feared the I Am exceedingly, and offered a sacrifice unto the I Am and made religious vows.

 They now believed on God.
 These sailors were Jonah’s first converts in this story.

-17 Now the LORD had prepared a great fish to swallow up Jonah.
+17 Now the I Am had prepared a great fish to swallow up Jonah.
 And Jonah was in the belly of the fish three days and three nights.

 The word rendered “great fish” comes from a Hebrew word that is translated as whale, dragon, or sea monster elsewhere in the Old Testament.
-Jesus called it a whale or sea monster in the New Testament.
+The word Jesus used to disscribe it means big fish, whale, sea serpent, or sea monster in the New Testament.

 The idea that the whale is not a fish is fairly modern and part of man’s classification of animals, not necessarily God’s.
 God appears to classify animals more by their habitat than their physical characteristics.
 Thus, any creature in the sea would be a fish.
 Any very large creature would be a sea monster.